Chinese Stocks Tumble On Stimulus Upset, Asia Tracks Wall St Higher - UrduPoint

 Oil prices inched up but made little headway into the losses of almost five percent suffered in the previous session that came on the back of doubts about Chinese demand and after Israel faced international pressure not to strike Iranian crude installations.

-Fears about Israel's response to Iran's missile attack last week had sent the commodity soaring Monday to their highest levels since August.
+Fears about Israel's response to Iran's missile attack last week had sent the commodity soaring Monday to its highest levels since August.

-Healthy US stockpiles and expectations of ample supply both in and out of OPEC also weighed on the black gold.
+Healthy US stockpiles and expectations of ample supply both in and out of OPEC also weighed on oil prices.

 Shanghai - Composite: DOWN 6.6 percent at 3,258.86 (close)